lightswarm124/FRP-Specifications/README.md

 We believe that a good solution for registering data on-chain should have the following properties:

-**1. Permissionless**.
-Its files should not require permission to upload or modify **2.
-Simple**.
-The system should be easily understandable and straightforward **3.
-Non-invasive.** It should require no changes to the underlying Bitcoin Cash protocol **4.
-Interoperable** It should work with multiple file storage systems
+1. **Permissionless** Its files should not require permission to upload or modify
+2. **Simple** The system should be easily understandable and straightforward
+3. **Non-invasive** It should require no changes to the underlying Bitcoin Cash protocol
+4. **Interoperable** It should work with multiple file storage systems

 # SECTION II: PROTOCOL DESCRIPTION